ckeditor/ckeditor5/docs/tutorials/widgets/using-react-in-a-widget.md

 const { ClassicEditor, Essentials, Bold, Italic, Paragraph } = CKEDITOR;
 ```

-After following those steps closely and running the `npm run dev` command, you should be able to open the editor in the browser.
+After following these steps and running the `npm run dev` command, you should be able to open the editor in browser.